quantiaconsulting/amplicon_metagenomics/unix_short_tutorial/Readme.md

 ```
 This prints out the lines to the screen.
 However, we can redirect the output to a file with the `>` symbol.
 Like this: `[print command] > file.txt`.
-The double angle bracket, `>>`, does the same thing but appends information to a file rather than overwriting it.
+The double angle bracket, `>>`, does the same thing but appends information to the end of a file rather than overwriting it.

 **Use the > to print the last 50 lines of a fastq file to a new file, called tail50.txt
 Open the new file in less with less tail50.txt**